planetarium/NineChronicles.Headless/README.md

   - `Confirmations`
   - `Workers`
 * If you are using an [Elastic IP](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) on your AWS instance, you must include the IP as the `--host` option but do not need to include the `--ice-server` option.
-* For mining, make sure to include the `--private-key` option with your private key.
+* For mining, make sure to include the `--miner-private-key` option with your private key.
 Also, include `--libplanet-node` to run the default libplanet node.

 ![Docker Run](https://i.imgur.com/VlwFybj.png)